Paralomis tuberipes

 Paralomis tuberipes is a species of king crab.
 It has been identified around Puerto Aguirre in Chile.
 Its depth range is unknown.

 Description

-P. tuberipes has a pentagonal carapace covered with granules.
+Paralomis tuberipes has a pentagonal carapace covered with granules.
 The female holotype's carapace measured 41 mm long and 47 mm wide, and its walking legs are as long or slightly longer than its carapace, giving it a legspan of approximately 120 mm.
 Its chelipeds have tubercles near the carapace, granules and rounded spines further down, and tufts of setae on the fingers of its chelae.
 Its walking legs feature long, rounded spines, with its slightly curved dactyli having smaller rounded spines and tufts of setae.
 On its underside, its abdominal segments are covered with small granules.

 Distribution

-As of 2020, exactly one specimen of P. tuberipes has been described, a female found in the Huichas Islands near Puerto Aguirre, Chile, in January 1945.
+As of 2020, exactly one specimen of Paralomis tuberipes has been described, a female found in the Huichas Islands near Puerto Aguirre, Chile, in January 1945.
 Its depth was not recorded.